Shopping For Auto Insurance

 The Role of Agent, Broker or Company Representative

-You can seek the aid of any licensed insurance agent or broker when buying insurance, or you may obtain coverage from an insurance company that deals directly with the public, either through exclusive agents or through its own sales representatives, or through the Internet: See Chapter XVI for more information on Shopping For Auto Insurance.
+You can seek the aid of any licensed insurance agent or broker when buying insurance, or you may obtain coverage from an insurance company that deals directly with the public, either through exclusive agents or through its own sales representatives, or through the Internet: 'How to Shop For Auto Insurance' for more information on Shopping For Auto Insurance.

 Insurance agents and brokers must pass licensing examinations given by the Department, which require knowledge about insurance rules, policies and practices.
 The distinction between insurance agents and brokers is that an agent represents one or more insurers for the purpose of writing policies, while a broker represents consumers to assist them in obtaining coverage from one of the companies which that broker has a contractual relationship.
 Any of these "producers" (as they are known in the insurance trade) can give you information about the kinds of policies available and how to best protect yourself.
 In addition, your agent or broker usually will be able to assist you in the settlement of any claims.

 If you are declined coverage by an insurer for any reason, be sure to ask for a clear explanation.
 If coverage can be secured, make sure you determine whether it is on a voluntary or residual market basis, understand which auto insurer is providing the policy, and request a detailed breakdown of the policy's different coverages, deductible and premium components.
 Your agent or broker should provide a written itemization of any quote.